Bulgaria, as a holiday destination, is a real hidden gem. Here is a list of the best things to do in Bulgaria suitable for everyone!

-Discover Sozopol Old Town
+12. Discover Sozopol Old Town

-Visit The Buzludzha Monument
+14. Visit The Buzludzha Monument

-Situated atop Buzludzha Peak in the Bulgarian Central Balkan Mountains, the Buzludzha Monument sits at a historically important site.
+Situated atop Buzludzha Peak in the Bulgarian Central Balkan Mountains, the Buzludzha Monument sits at a historically significant site.
 This was where massively outnumbered Bulgarian rebels lost against a force of Ottoman soldiers in 1868, which triggered the Liberation of Bulgaria about a decade later.

 Later, this was the location of the Bulgarian Social Democratic Workers Party’s first gathering (the party later became the Bulgarian Communist Party).
 Additionally, it’s also where Bulgarian fascists and Communist partisans met in battle during the Second World War.

-Palace And Botanical Gardens Of Balchik
+15. Palace And Botanical Gardens Of Balchik

-Go For A Casual Walk In The Varna Sea Garden
+16. Go For A Casual Walk In The Varna Sea Garden

-Enjoy Winter Sports At Bansko Ski Resort
+17. Enjoy Winter Sports At Bansko Ski Resort

 Located about 160 kilometers from Sofia, the Bansko Ski Resort is one of Bulgaria’s most popular winter sports destinations in the country’s southwestern corner.